 Springtime is a wonderful time of year to spend hiking or enjoying the outdoors with your best friend, but it can come with some hazards as well.
 According to Ahna Brutlag, DVM, MS, assistant director at Pet Poison Helpline, many of the calls received by Pet Poison Helpline involve pet ingestions of yard and garden products that may have harmful chemicals or ingredients.

-Tips to Help Avoid Common Spring Pet Hazards
+Vet Tips to Help Avoid Common Spring Pet Hazards

 Below are listed 9 ways to ensure that your house and yard are pet-safe in the spring:

-Avoid Cocoa Bean Mulch
+Do Not Use Cocoa Bean Mulch Around Pets

 Gardeners typically like to put down mulch for their gardens in the spring, however, pet owners should be aware that certain mulch products can be harmful.
 Mulch comes in a variety of forms, but by far the most dangerous to your pet is cocoa bean mulch.